 BCIT is planning for a substantial return to on-campus activity for the fall 2021 term as informed by BC Public Health Officer guidelines.
 Refer to each course listing for details.

 This instructor lead, hands-on course focuses on best practices to create professional looking documents and master time saving techniques for the daily use of MS Word.
 Students learn how to perform fundamental tasks, and create complex documents via lectures, lab exercises and assignments outside of class.
 Topics include: creating and managing documents; formatting text, paragraphs and document sections, applying styles for document consistency; inserting headers, footers and page numbering, creating and modifying tables and lists; inserting and formatting graphic elements; using object linking and embedding to create compound documents.
 Advanced topics include: automating a table of contents; building an index; tracking changes; mail merging; developing templates and forms; automating tasks with building blocks and macros.
 This course is an elective in Applied Computer Applications (ACA), and Technical Writing Associate Certificates.
 By the end of this course, successful participants will be expert end users of MS Word.
-COMP 2369 will be offered twice per year; April (BBY) and September (DTC).
+COMP 2369 will only be offered in the September (fall) term.

 COMP 1002 or equivalent knowledge of a Windows PC, and file management.

 If you have a comment or question about this course, please complete and submit the form below.

 Interested in being notified about future offerings of COMP 2369 - Microsoft Word?

 If so, fill out the information below and we'll notify you by email when courses for each new term are displayed here.